 The City of Cleveland has rejected a permit application to build a $1.6 billion data center on a 35-acre site in Slavic Village, though the city offered no details about why it was rejecting it.

 Cleveland Mayor Justin Bibb made the announcement on several of the city’s official social media accounts, including its Facebook account.
-Bibb’s office, which appeared surprised by the permit and the scale of the project, has not responded to a request for comment.
-The permit is still listed as pending on the city’s online permit portal.
+Bibb’s office, which appeared surprised by the permit and the scale of the project, said in a statement that the application failed during zoning review.

 Bibb used a 45-second social media post last week to ensure city residents that he’s paying attention to concerns about data centers.